If you’re wondering, “should I call after a job interview?”… then you’ve come to the right place.

 However if you’ve tried emailing and got no response after a few days, then calling is a good option.

 As mentioned in point #3 above, don’t be afraid to use the phone if you’ve exhausted other options like email.

 If this is the case, I’d recommend sending a thank-you note or email.

 It’s not recommended that you call the interviewer after an interview to thank them for their time (although an email or note is a must-do!)

 Try to ask this at the end of each interview in the future, but if you’re unsure what to expect moving forward, it’s okay to contact the company to ask.

-However, sending an email is better first option in most industries.
+However, sending an email is a better first option in most industries.

 If you’re unsure if the interview went well, or have a bad feeling, you really can only wait at this point.
 Calling won’t make things better, and it might just make it worse.

 So if you finished your interview in the last day or two, just wait for feedback.

-You can also read this article with 15 ways to know if your interview went well or badly.
+You can also read this article on how to know if your interview went well or badly.

 This can be a good reason for calling the employer after the interview.